What 49 CFR Part 40 Is

 History & Structure of Part 40

 Part 40 wasn't always there.
-It grew out of the 1991 Omnibus Transportation Employee Testing Act, was first published in 1994, and has been updated regularly — including major changes in 2017 (semi-synthetic opioids) and 2023 (oral fluid).
-The regulation has seventeen Subparts (A through Q) covering every step of the testing process.
+DOT drug-testing procedures date to 1988; the 1991 Omnibus Transportation Employee Testing Act then required alcohol testing as well, and the major 1994 rulemaking built that alcohol-testing regime out.
+So 1994 is the alcohol expansion, not the first appearance of Part 40.
+It has been updated regularly since — including major changes in 2017 (semi-synthetic opioids) and 2023 (oral fluid).
+The regulation has eighteen Subparts (A through R) covering every step of the testing process — Subpart R is Public Interest Exclusions.

 The Origin Story